What’s Ahead for the Housing Market? Here’s What to Expect in the Second Half of 2025

 So… Should You Move Now?

-If you’re buying, you have more leverage, more options, and in some cases, access to builder rates you haven’t seen in years.
-If you’re selling, the right strategy can still get you a strong price — but it takes more than just sticking a sign in the yard.
+• If you’re considering buying: you have more leverage, more options, and in some cases, builder incentives you haven’t seen in years.